isomerpages/nlb-discovereads/_diy-resources/secondary-school-resources/teen-things.md

 Seeing how versatile and varied manga can be, there’s definitely something for everyone.

 <u><b>Welcome to the wide, wonderful world of manga!</b></u><br>
+Check out our [Learning Playlist](https://learning.nlb.gov.sg/reading/teens/content) on the NLB LearnX site for more manga-related resources!

 As of April 2022, the following public libraries each have a manga collection for you to peruse:

 * Choa Chu Kang Public Library